Takamatsu Airport: Operations

 Takamatsu Airport is equipped with an Instrument Landing System, VHF Omni-directional Radio Range, Distance Measuring Equipment, Airport Surveillance Radar, approach lights, precision approach angle guidance lights, and more.

 On January 16, 2013, an All Nippon Airways Boeing 787 (Flight NH692) made an emergency landing at Takamatsu after reporting a battery problem in flight.
 That aircraft was flying to Haneda Airport during that incident.

 Terminal

 Takamatsu Airport has one terminal/concourse consisting of four main gates.
 The first three gates are used primarily by All Nippon Airways and Japan Airlines.
 The other gate is primarily for international flights and is connected to the international side of the lobby via an escalator up to the security checkpoint.
 However, the international and domestic sides of the terminal are not separated.
 Shops are located on the first and second floors including restaurants and cafes.
 An outdoor observation deck is located on the 3rd floor directly overlooking the four main gates.
-Entrances to the terminal are located on the first floor in front of the drop off lanes.
-The drop off lanes also connects to the main parking area of Takamatsu Airport.